muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

   Next open tailwind.config.js file and write * in the content[].

   Lec 04.
 Why we use tailwind?
   Largely used and we don't need to reuse classes. and template is not removed.

   Lec 05.
 Margin and Padding
-  mx and my and px, py. space-x-3 class will give space b/w multiple items. flex-row-reverse will reverse. space-x-reverse will give space in reverse if we are using fle-reverse.
+  mx and my and px, py. space-x-3 class will give space b/w multiple items. flex-row-reverse will reverse. space-x-reverse will give space in reverse if we are using fle-reverse. we also have mt for margin top and mb for margin bottom and similar pt, pb for padding.

+ Lec 06.
+Width and Height.
+ we have min width height and max width height.  w-1/3 will take one third of screen. w-full give full width and w-fit will give fit. we can also give 2/5, 2/6 and so on. min-w-fit, max-w-6xl. we can use minimum and maximum width and height this way. max-w-lg.